• Home

 • 1 cup shredded cheddar cheese

-A couple of notes on the ingredients: For the crust, any refrigerated pizza dough tube in the 11–14 oz range works — Pillsbury Classic is what I usually grab, but use whatever your store carries.
+A few things about the ingredients: Any refrigerated pizza dough tube in the 11–14 oz range will work for the crust — I usually grab Pillsbury Classic, but use whichever one your store has.
 The size difference is minor and won’t affect the outcome.

 Bacon baked in the oven on a sheet pan for breakfast pizza